-Tracking Tax Reform: The House and Senate Conference Committee's Conference Report on the Tax Cuts and Jobs Act and MLPs
+Tracking Tax Reform: The Impact on MLPs of the House and Senate Conference Report on the Tax Cut and Jobs Act

 Limitation of Interest Deduction.

 Under current law, business interest is generally allowed as a deduction in the year in which the interest is paid or accrued.
 The Report caps interest deductions at 30% of a company's "adjusted taxable income" which is taxable income without regard to interest expense, interest income, NOLs, depreciation, amortization and depletion.
 The net interest expense disallowance would be determined at the partnership rather than the partner level.